Congratulations [troper], from this point on, you are a Raven.

 Timed Mission: In AC4, you pay for your NEXT's operational costs, and you're charged according to mission time.
 While you don't fail outright if you take too long, you can easily burn more cash than you gain if you take too long.
 Some missions take longer to load than they do to beat if you're going for that coveted S-Rank.

-Time Skip: Outside of the unknown ones between most of the games 4 to For Answer has a ten year one (rather a ten year gap between the National Dismantlement War), V has a one year gap between the prologue mission and the first mission and a two year gap between the end of the story missions and the start of the order missions which is a Guide Dang It outside of the artbook and the official Armored Core Facebook page.
-Verdict day up the gap by having a 100 year gap between it and V let alone the unknown gap between it and For Answer.
+Time Skip: Outside of the unknown ones between most of the games, there are a few explicit time skips.
+There is a ten year gap from 4 to For Answer (or, rather, a ten year gap between the National Dismantlement War).
+V has a one year gap between the prologue mission and the first mission, as well as a two year gap between the end of the story missions and the start of the order missions (which is a Guide Dang It outside of the artbook and the official Armored Core Facebook page).
+Verdict Day ups the gap by having a hundred years pass between it and V, to say nothing of the unknown gap between Verdict Day and For Answer.

 Title Drop: Partial.
 In For Answer, Ending A, Kasumi Sumika/Serene Haze addresses the player, referring to their choices and decision to let humanity live in the Cradles as the "Answer".

 Happens in Ending B as well.
 In the final mission for that route, as you begin the mission, your operator says "You've chosen your answer.
 Now see it through."

 Also in Ending A, should you be defeated and the final hit was made by Thermidor, he remarks to you "Sorry, but I won't let you take this from us.
 But I'll be sure to remember... your Answer."
 Lots of talk of the elusive Answer in the ending, huh?